eswan0962/icecauldron.github.io/blog.md

 my dad's polyester BO, so rich it crinkles my nose

-they don't smell like that kind of sweat out here
+they don't ooze that kind of sweat out here

-that kind of pattern of joy
+that kind of pattern of familiar joy

 that kind of tattered togetherness

-but i still smell you my local sweet beasties
+but i still know your bouquet, my local sweet beasties

 my loves